nerdslab/xray-thc/data_access_notebooks/README.md

 ```

 When using these notebooks, the data at https://bossdb.org/project/prasad2020 is accessed.

-The paper introduces a 3D neuroanatomical dataset which encompasses both heterogeneous ROIs and diverse microstructures including: axons, cell bodies and blood vessels (vasculature).
-An in vitro sample was used in slice physiology and imaged with X-ray microCT.
-The overall dataset is 720x1420x5805 pixels, with a 1.17um isotropic voxel volume.
-Cutouts outside of this volume will return 0 values.

-Z slices containing tissue range from index 15-680.
-Beyond this, the volume is padded with mostly dark pixels.

-All raw images are type unit8, and all annotations are type uint64.

-The dataset contains regions of cortex (CTX), zona incerta (ZI), ventral posterior thalamic nucleus (VP), thalamic reticular nucleus (TRN), striatum (STR), hypothalamus, (HYP).

 ## Example notebooks
 In the folder data_access, there are the following examples